multi-vit/entity-framework-learning/README.md

     - You can chain multiple `.ThenInclude()` to go as far down the children as possible
 - As well as filtering using the lambda function e.g. `(q => q.Id == 1)` you can also use the `.Where()` method

+### Projections and Anonymous Data Types

+- Used for when we want specific properties only to be returned
+- Use `.Select()` to select a specific property from a record

 ## Transition to Mac M1

 Very difficult! :sweat_smile: